VEuPathDB/StaticContent/content/common/methods.md

 <div class="anchor"><a name="Protein-Array"></a></div>
 <h2>Protein Array data</h2>
 <div class="method-details">
-   <p>VEuPathDB integrates protein array data from serm antibody microarray expeirments.
-Analysis details coming soon. </p>

-      <p>VEuPathDB integrates protein array data from serm antibody microarray expeirments.
+   <p>VEuPathDB integrates protein array data from serm antibody microarray experiments.
 In general, the data comes to us as intensities associated with probes.
 VEuPathDB does not reanalyze the original fluorescence data.
-Although each experiment and data set can have special considerations, we process the data we receive according to the following outline:</p>
+Although each experiment and data set can have special considerations, we process the data according to the following outline:</p>

    <ul>
       <li>Map the array probes to the reference genome's transcriptome</li>
-      <li>Filter data to remove outliers</li>
+      <li>Filter the data to remove outliers.</li>
       <li>Normalize</li>
          <ul>
          <li>For one channel data we perform a robust multi-array average (RMA) normalizations.</li>